sag-gov-integration-unit/webmethods-container-deployments/docker/terracotta_bigmemory/README.md

 Requirements:

 1) Run all commands from this directory (due to volumes path mapping)
-2) Make sure you save in this current directory valid licenses:
+2) Make sure you save a *valid licenses* with expected name (for proper volume mapping in docker) in the "./licensing" directory:

- - for "Terracotta" (used for APIGateway clustering), and name the file as "terracotta-license.key"
+ - for "Terracotta" (used for APIGateway clustering), and name the file as "./licensing/terracotta-license.key"

 ## Terracotta Standalone